Iravan: Following and temples

 Early on the 16th day, the "soul" of Aravan is transferred back to his repainted head and the cuvami tirukkan tirattal ("opening of the god's holy eyes") ceremony is performed with painting of the pupils.
 The head is then paraded around the village on a portable platform called a ketayam.
 The ketayam is accompanied by two other platform-chariots, one holding the chest plate and epaulettes of Aravan—without which the festival is considered incomplete; the other carries his flower-crown.
 The ceremony ends with a sacrificial offering of roosters.
 Aravan's head is fixed on the post, with his large epaulettes and chest plate fixed to his body, which is made of straw and surrounded by a garland.
 The image is then paraded across the village in preparation for his kalappali and ritual re-enactment of his death on the eighth day of the war.
 At noon his chariot turns north, a symbolic gesture representing his kalappali and then he is turned to face the ceremonial Kurukshetra battlefield, symbolising his entry onto the battlefield to die at the hands of Alambusha.
 On arrival in Kurukshetra, the garlands are removed, indicating the removal of his flesh and his defeat on the eighth day of war.

 Returning from the battlefield, the chariot turns towards the location prepared for the ceremonial mourning rituals, the "weeping ground" (alukalam).
 The "widowed" Aravanis, with their hair dishevelled, lament the death of their "husband" as he performs the kalappali.
 The garlands from Aravan's image are thrown at devotees one by one, symbolising his gradual loss of vitality.
-At this "weeping ground", the Aravanis mourn Aravan's death by breaking their bangles, beating their breasts and discarding their bridal finery, like the legendary Mohini-Krishna.
-They cut their thalis, which are flung at a post erected for the ceremony (vellikkal).
+At this "weeping ground", the Aravanis mourn Aravan's death by breaking their bangles, beating their breasts and discarding their bridal finery, like the legendary Paravanacciyal They cut their thalis, which are flung at a post erected for the ceremony (vellikkal).
 After bathing, they put on white saris as a mark of their widowhood.
 The Aravanis bear these signs of widowhood for a month before re-adorning themselves with bangles and coloured saris again.